EpiData-dk/analysis/help/commands.md

 ### options

-- `!fn := <global string vector>` This option accepts a global vector with the filenames that is included in the report
+- `!fn := <global string vector>`

+   This option accepts a global vector with the filenames that are included in the report.
+The files can be in different formats, but the variable names MUST be the same in each file.

+   If a file name is sys.missing (.), the dataset in the currently opened project is used.

-- `!ds := <global string vector>` This option accepts a global vector with the dataset name that is included in the report
+- `!ds := <global string vector>`

+   This option accepts a global vector with the dataset name that is included in the report.
+The number of entries in the dataset variable MUST be the same as the filenames.

+- `!nol`

-- `!nol` Only show the condensed report - do not show the list of observations
+   Only show the condensed report - do not show the list of observations

 ### example
 ```